Zanscripts & services

 Zanscript Directory

 The Zanscript link, located at the bottom centre of the Zantiks Control Console page, brings up the Zanscript directory.
 This page lists all of the zanscripts saved on the unit.
-The demo scripts and any newly created or uploaded scripts are accessed here.

 Top